-Even if you know nothing of Bolivia, I am sure you have seen some remarkable reflection pictures from the salt flats, didn’t you?
-(More on how to make amazing creative pics of Salar de Uyuni here).
+Even if you know nothing about the famous Bolivia salt flats, I’m sure you have seen some remarkable reflection pictures from the salt plains, haven’t you?

-I have recently done the 3 days tour of the salt flats in Bolivia in South America, (Salar de Uyuni tour) and here are some useful tips on how to organize it by yourself, and exactly how much it will cost you.
+I recently did a 3-day tour of the salt flats in Bolivia in South America, (Salar de Uyuni tour).
+Here are some useful tips on how to choose the best tour and exactly how much it will cost you.

-If you are not going there soon, read the post for the motivation, this place is freaking amazing, it’s unique, it’s worth it! 😉
+If you are not going there soon, read this post for motivation – this place is freaking amazing, it’s unique, and it’s totally worth it! 😉

-Here is everything you need to know about Salar de Uyuni:
+Here is everything you need to know about El Salar de Uyuni, Bolivia:

-10 BILLIONS tons of salt!
+10 BILLION tons of salt!
 Can you imagine?

-Salar de Uyuni is world’s largest salt flat, let’s get this out of the way from the beginning.
+Salar de Uyuni is the world’s largest salt flat, let’s get that out of the way from the beginning.
 “The place where Heaven meets Earth” they call it.

 Yes, guys, those people did not exaggerate, it is out-of-this-world beautiful!

 What is a salt flat?
-Millions of years ago, there was a huge salty lake there, it dried up, and now it is the biggest salt flat in the world which also becomes the largest reflecting surface during the rainy season.
+Millions of years ago there was a giant Bolivia salt lake there but it dried up, and now it is the biggest salt flat in the world, which also turns into the largest reflecting surface during the rainy season.
 So it may look like white sand, but it’s in fact salt.

-The best (if not only) way to see it is to take a 4WD tour with 5-6 other people in the car.
+The best (if not only) way to see it is to take a 4WD tour with 5-6 other people in a car.

 There are different tour options – for 1 day, 3 days or 4 days, which we will be talking about below.

-While it is possible to do a day tour, 3-4 days tours that head deeper in the Altiplano are more popular (and are recommended!).
+While it is possible to do a 1-day tour, 3-4 day tours that head deeper into the Altiplano are more popular (and recommended!).

-What I particularly don’t like about the 1 day tour is that you don’t see this surreal place at sunset and you also don’t get to explore its other magnificent parts other than the salt plains– such as the flamingos, volcanos, hot springs and more!
+What I particularly don’t like about the 1-day tour is that you don’t see this surreal place at sunset and you also don’t get to explore its other magnificent parts other than the salt plains– such as the flamingos, volcanos, hot springs and more!

-I took a 3 days tour, which is basically a 2 days tour as you finish at 8 30 a.m. the last day (but you will wake up at 5 a.m.)
+I took a 3-day Bolivia salt flats tour, which is basically a 2-day tour as you finish at 8:30 AM on the last day (but you will wake up at 5:00 AM).

 - Start and finish in Uyuni;

-- Start in Uyuni, finish the tour in San Pedro di Atacama, Chile.
+- Start in Uyuni and finish the tour in San Pedro di Atacama, Chile.
 That is what many people do, me included;

-- If you are coming from Chile, you can start the tour in San Pedro di Atacama and finish Uyuni (the other way around).
+- If you are coming from Chile, you can start the tour in San Pedro di Atacama and finish in Uyuni (the other way around).
 Expect to pay more in this case (Chilean prices, you know ;)).

-How to get to Uyuni from La Paz
+There are two options to get from La Paz to salt flats:

-Budget option: The night bus from La Paz to Uyuni is 255 miles (410 km) so the night bus is around 8 hours long and it will get you there at 5-6 a.m.
-They said it’s going to be bumpy, but I would not say it was really bad.
+Budget option: The distance from La Paz to Uyuni is 255 miles (410 km) so the night bus is around 8 hours long and it will get you there at 5:00-6:00 A.M.
+They said it was going to be bumpy, but I would say it was really not that bad.
 The price is about $25 USD.
 You can check the schedule and the up-to-date prices on TicketsBolivia.

-The bus will leave you at the station in the early morning, you will have PLENTY of time to drink coca tea and find a suitable tour company for yourself before 10 a.m. (that’s approximately when the jeeps leave)
+The bus will leave you at the station in the early morning so you will have PLENTY of time to drink coca tea and find a suitable tour company for yourself before 10:00 am, the approximate time when the jeeps leave.

 If you wish, you can stay for one more night, just to relax and get yourself acclimated to the altitude.
-I was feeling fine after the bus, so I did not want to wait.
+I was feeling fine after the bus ride, so I did not want to wait.

 Comfortable option: You can fly to Uyuni, as it has a small airport and it’s the closest one to the salt flats.
-The approximate price it 80-100 USD.
+The approximate price is $80-$100 USD.

-Please keep in mind that Uyuni is a very standardized tour.
+Please keep in mind that a tour leaving from Uyuni is a very standardized tour.
 Everyone there will offer you exactly the same route.
-They will try to increase the value of the tour, saying that the food is better/the driver is faster, but believe me, it is all the same at the end.
+They will try to increase the value of the tour (and, hence, the price), saying that their food is better or their driver is faster, but believe me, it is all the same in the end.

 The things you should ask before you choose the tour are: